Aura logo

 The Family plan ($37/month for up to 5 members) adds parental controls and Safe Gaming features, making it one of the best value propositions for families who need both digital security and credit monitoring.

 Aura's AI-powered system monitors your personal information across the dark web, data broker sites, public records, and financial accounts.
 If fraud is detected, you get real-time alerts and access to a 24/7 US-based support team plus White Glove fraud resolution specialists.
+Consumers tracking their progress may eventually qualify for better terms on installment loans and other financial products as their scores improve.

 Services & Features